 Certain goods listed in regulations made pursuant to the Customs Tariff must be marked with their country of origin in order to be imported into Canada.
 In the case of goods imported from a NAFTA country, the relevant regulations base the determination of origin on tariff shift rules, which are in turn dependent on the tariff classification of components and the finished product.
-In the case of goods imported from any country other than a NAFTA country, the country in which the goods were "substantially manufactured."
+In the case of goods imported from any country other than a NAFTA country, the country of origin is the country in which the goods were "substantially manufactured."